BaloyiSN/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Global variables
 Create a script that lists environment variables.
 5. Local variables
-Create a script that lists all local variables and environment variables, and functions
+Creates a script that lists all local variables and environment variables, and functions
+6. Local variable
+Creates a script that creates a new local variable.